-To enable message security for web services endpoints deployed in GlassFish Server, you must specify a security provider to be used by default on the server side.
-If you enable a default provider for message security, you also need to enable providers to be used by clients of the web services deployed in GlassFish Server.
+To enable message security for web services endpoints deployed in Eclipse GlassFish, you must specify a security provider to be used by default on the server side.
+If you enable a default provider for message security, you also need to enable providers to be used by clients of the web services deployed in Eclipse GlassFish.

-Specify the default server provider by using the set subcommand.
+1. Specify the default server provider by using the set subcommand.

 Use the following syntax:

 '''

-asadmin set --port admin-port
+asadmin set --port admin-port server-config.soAP. default_provider=ServerProvider

-server-config.security-service.message-security-config.SOAP.

-default_provider=ServerProvider

 '''

-1. To apply your changes to applications that are already running, restart GlassFish Server.
-See "To Restart a Domain" in GlassFish Server Open Source Edition Administration Guide.
+2. To apply your changes to applications that are already running, restart Eclipse GlassFish.